Enabling Multi-programming Mechanism for Quantum Computing in the NISQ Era: Introduction

-In this work, we address the problem of multi-programming while considering the impact of hardware topology, calibration data, and crosstalk without losing the circuit fidelity.
-First, we introduce a parallelism manager that can optimally select the number of circuits being executed on the quantum hardware simultaneously.
-Second, we present two different qubit partition algorithms to allocate reliable partitions to different circuits.
-One is a greedy partition algorithm which provides optimal choices.
-The other one is based on a heuristic which can give nearly optimal results and significantly reduce the time complexity.
-Third, we consider crosstalk error during the partition process to lower the crosstalk effect during simultaneous executions.
-Then, we improve the mapping transition step of the qubit mapping problem to make quantum circuits executable on quantum hardware with a reduced number of additional gates.
-Finally, we evaluate our algorithm on real quantum hardware by first executing circuits of different sizes at the same time and then applying it to VQE algorithm to estimate the ground state energy of deuteron.
-To the best of our knowledge, this is the first attempt to propose a complete multi-programming process flow for executing an optimal number of workloads in parallel ensuring the output fidelity by analyzing the hardware limitations.
+We evaluate our algorithm on real quantum hardware by first executing circuits of different sizes at the same time, and then investigating it on VQE to estimate the ground state energy of deuteron.
+To the best of our knowledge, this is the first attempt to propose a complete multi-programming process flow for executing an optimal number of workloads in parallel ensuring the output fidelity by analyzing the hardware limitations, and the first demonstration of multi-programming application on NISQ algorithms.